byte-pushers/myfamily/src/main/webapp/README.md

 ## Directory Layout

 ```
+src/                    --> all of the source files for the application
 app/                    --> all of the source files for the application
   app.css               --> default stylesheet
   components/           --> all app specific modules